-The deadline for submission of proposals is Friday, April 15, 2016 at 10:00 AM.
-Proposals are to be submitted via the online application site.
+The deadline for submission of proposals is Friday, April 14, 2017 at 10:00 AM.
+Proposals are to be submitted via the online application site (link coming soon).

 Proposals must include sufficient background material to permit evaluation by someone who may not be entirely familiar with the subject matter.
 Applications should include a title, a one paragraph abstract, an illustrated description of the research project including specific objectives and end products (not to exceed 4 to 5 pages), a short bibliography, a budget, and any additional supporting documents, such as research contacts.
 All material should be combined into one PDF and uploaded via the application site.
 Only one proposal per student will be considered.
 Joint proposals by two students will be accepted.
 Up to $2,500 per person may be requested.